-Prior to Northzone, Michelle was a seed/pre-seed investor at Indicator Ventures where she rolled up her sleeves and was neck-deep co-developing strategy with founders as they worked toward product-market fit.
-Before her transition into venture, Michelle was a management consultant with Kearney where she worked alongside CXOs from F500 and private-equity owned companies on top- and bottom-line initiatives.
+Prior to Northzone, Michelle was a seed/pre-seed investor at Indicator Ventures working with founders as they iterated toward product-market fit.
+Before her transition into venture, Michelle was a management consultant with Kearney where she worked alongside CXOs on sustainable supply chain initiatives.

-Michelle holds two Bachelor’s degrees from the University of California, Berkeley in Economics and Environmental Sciences.
-While at Berkeley, she co-founded a retail co-op, ran an $11M nonprofit, worked in research & taught herself to code, and became a published author on the topic of sustainable consumerism.
+Michelle holds two Bachelor’s degrees from the University of California, Berkeley in Environmental Sciences and Environmental Economics & Policy.
+While at Berkeley, she co-founded a food co-op, ran an $11M nonprofit, worked in research & taught herself to code, and became a published author on the topic of sustainable consumerism.

 I grew up with six siblings and have spent over a decade on the Boards of cooperative businesses; my ideal operating environment is one with low individual egos in service of a collective goal.

 Hiking in the mountains, swimming in alpine lakes, and drinking unfiltered glacial melt because I love the liberating feeling of being out, in nature, and disconnected.